5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- Change Hibernatemode to 25: `sudo pmset -a hibernatemode 25`

 ## Understanding YogaSMC Settings
-Open the YogaSMC preference pance.
+Open the YogaSMC preference pane.
 You will find the following options (among others):

 - `DYTC`: DYTC stands for `Dynamic Thermal Control`.
 It allows the OS or firmware to manage the thermal characteristics of a device or component dynamically, adjusting power and performance to maintain safe operating temperatures.
 3 profiles are available: "Quiet", "Balanced", and "Performance"
 - If you tick the `PSC support`, the control for the slider becomes more nuanced.
 Instead of 3 positions it now has more a lot more increments.
 I think `PSC` refers to `Power State Current` in the `DSDT` and is used to control different levels of performance via the slider.